charlesmorisset/known-cyber-attacks/README.md

 # Known Cyber Attacks

 This repository contains the description of known cyber attacks.
-Contributions are welcome from all students registered in the CSC3632 module for the academic year 2022-23 and from previous contributors.
+Contributions are welcome from all students from Newcastle and Durham.

 To add the description of an attack, follow the [standard instructions to contribute to a project](https://gist.github.com/MarcDiethelm/7303312):
 - create a new folder with the relevant attack name